cculianu/electrum-cash-protocol/protocol-basics.rst

   to function correctly.
 Those that do not will be disconnected and possibly blacklisted.

-Over TCP and SSL raw sockets each RPC call, and each response, MUST be terminated by a single newline to delimit messages.
+For the TCP and SSL transports: Each RPC call MUST be delimited by a single newline.
 The JSON specification does not permit control characters within strings, so no confusion is possible there.
 However it does permit newlines as extraneous whitespace between elements; client and server MUST NOT use newlines in such a way.

 A server advertising support for a particular protocol version MUST